Clinical Professor of Law

 - JD, Northeastern University

-BiographyRagini Shah is a Clinical Professor of Law and Director of Clinical Programs.
+BiographyRagini Shah is a Clinical Professor of Law.
 Professor Shah joined Suffolk in 2007, founding Suffolk's first Immigration Clinic.
 The Immigration Clinic represents detained immigrants and unaccompanied minors in removal proceedings focusing on cases at the intersection of criminal, family law and immigration law.
 In addition to direct representation, the Clinic has also worked with local, state and national immigrants' rights advocacy groups helping to publish policy papers, training manuals and legislative proposals aimed at these intersections.
 Professor Shah also teaches Immigration Law and has supervised a number of students conducting internships with law offices working on immigration issues.
 Her scholarship examines the effectiveness of enforcement in the immigration context focusing on rights for undocumented youth, and the connections between international trade and migration.
 In 2012, she was granted a Fulbright award to deepen her research into these connections and from 2012-2013 conducted over 70 interviews with former migrants and their families in Mexico.